vixent03/practice-for-week-08-exploring-promises-long-practice/README.md

 happen.

-How does the order of the output for the code in this phase compare with the order of the output for the previous phase?
-The order should depend on the timing you set for the `setTimeout`s in each function.
+How does the order of the output for the code in this phase compare with the order of the output for the previous phase? the order should depend on the timing you set for the `setTimeout`s in each function.
 Feel free to experiment with different timeout values to change the order.